yanicells/UniSort/project-notes.md

 - Uni page
     - Testimonials
     - Curated info, things that matter to the student life
-- Home page
-- Proper dashboard/sidebar
 - SEO optimization
 - Vercel analytics
-- Pagination/Loading only when needed and filters
+- Improve fonts and theme (colors)
+- Pages
+    - Specific Uni
+    - Home page
+- Quiz
+    - Research and finalize questions, also improve content

 For AI prompt
 - Ask help for UI, page by page, as specific as possible, with colors, fonts, themes, layout, etc.